cmu-delphi/delphi-epidata/docs/api/nidss_flu.md

 ## Overview
 {: .no_toc}

-This data source provides weekly influenza case counts for Taiwan, as reported by the National Infectious Disease Statistics System (NIDSS).
+This endpoing provides weekly influenza case counts for Taiwan, as reported by the Taiwan National Infectious Disease Statistics System (NIDSS) via the Taiwan CDC.

-This is the documentation of the API for accessing the Taiwan National Infectious Disease Statistics System Flu (`nidss_flu`) endpoint of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+The data is generally released weekly on Tuesday.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: